matthew-jones-uk/ring-telegram-bot/README.md

     Absolute path to the directory where recordings should be saved.
 The directory should be created.

-- RECORDING_DURATION=15
+- RECORDING_DURATION

     Duration (in seconds) to record for after a motion event.
+Defaults to 15 seconds.

 #### Example